fbpx A Responder's Perspective on Suicide Prevention

 This blog post was written by Ashley Andersen, Family Responder for Nexus-FACTS.

-Nexus Family Healing is a national nonprofit mental health organization that restores hope for thousands of children and families who come to us for outpatient/community mental health servicesfoster care and adoption, and residential treatment.
+Nexus Family Healing is a national nonprofit mental health organization that restores hope for thousands of children and families who come to us for community mental health servicesfoster care and adoption, and residential treatment.
 For over 50 years, our network of agencies has used innovative, personalized approaches to heal trauma, break cycles of harm, and reshape futures.
 We believe every child is worth it — and every family matters.
-Learn more at nexusfamilyhealing.org.
+Access more resources at nexusfamilyhealing.org/resources.